What We Mean by Whole Foods

 - Are they constantly licking, tooting, scratching?

 Real food doesnât mean perfection overnight.
-But when you feed high-quality, whole ingredients that match your petâs biology, you start to see real, lasting change.
+But when you feed high-quality, whole ingredients that line up with your petâs biology, the body often responds in noticeable ways over time.

 Because real food is functional.
-It nourishes the body, supports health, and builds a better baseline.
+It nourishes the body, supports everyday wellness, and helps create a better baseline.

 Real Food.
 Real Nutrition.